odmustafa/mini_checkin_app-feature-confidence-based-matching/README.md

 - Fixed email display in contact list to properly show primary email addresses
 - Deprecated all direct API calls in favor of the official Wix JavaScript SDK

-## New Account Activation Flow - Explained
-- Check [New Account Activation Flow](./New-Account-Activation-flow.md) for a detailed explanation of the New Account Activation flow (now with a neat flowchart!)

 ## How it works
-- Click "Scan ID" to read the latest scan from the Scan-ID CSV export
+- Click "Scan ID" to read the latest scan from the Scan-ID CSV export (Staff will insert members ID into the Duplex ID Scanner, which will automatically update csv file and save a combined front/back scan of ID in a single image file)
-- The app displays the person's name, DOB, ID number, and other details
+- The app displays the person's name, DOB, ID number, and other details as well as the image of the scanned Id
-- It then searches for matching contacts in Wix using the CRM Contacts API
+- It then searches for matching contacts in Wix using the Wix REST API
 - Matches are displayed with confidence scores and color-coding:
   - High confidence (60-100 points): Green
   - Medium confidence (35-59 points): Yellow
   - Low confidence (0-34 points): Red
-- Each match shows detailed information about why it was matched
+  - (Each match shows detailed information about why it was matched)
 - Contacts are sorted by confidence score with the best matches first
 - You can select any match to view their pricing plans
-- You can also click "Watch Scan-ID" to monitor for new scans automatically
+- **SLIGHT CHANGE OF PLAN FOR THIS PART OF THE PROCESS** Need to integrate fingerprint scanner functionality with SecuGen SDK

 ## Running the App